letscook1/project2/README.md

-# MarketPlace
+# eMarketplace
-An e-commerce Marketplace simulating a digital store inventory with a user account system that allows users to place an order for items/services and checkout.
+An online marketplace simulating a digital store inventory with a user account system that allows users to place an order for items/services and checkout.

-## How users can get started with the project:
+This store allows a user to:
+* Create an account
+* Log in & Edit an account
+* Add items to a cart
+* Update and remove Items from the cart
+* Submit an order.
+* View placed order.
+* View all orders placed from that account.

+---

+## Getting Started

 To use this project, you'll need to do the following: